-The AER engaged ACIL Tasman Pty Ltd (ACIL Tasman), demand forecasting consultants, to provide an independent assessment of the reasonableness of Envestra's proposed demand forecasts.
-15 ACIL Tasman's assessment included:
+The AER engaged ACIL Tasman Pty Ltd (ACIL Tasman), demand forecasting consultants, to provide an independent assessment of the reasonableness of Envestra's proposed demand forecasts.11 ACIL Tasman's assessment included:

-- a comparison of actual demand to forecasts in the earlier access arrangement period - a comparison of forecasts with historical trends and confidence intervals - an assessment of NIEIR's input assumptions and key driver variable forecasts - a review of NIEIR's methodologies for forecasting customer numbers, consumption, and MDQ.
+- comparison of actual and forecast demand in the earlier access arrangement period - comparison of forecasts with historical trends and confidence intervals - an assessment of NIEIR's input assumptions and key driver variable forecasts - a review of NIEIR's methodologies for forecasting customer numbers, consumption, and MDQ.

-ACIL Tasman noted the following:16
+The ACIL Tasman noted the following:12

-- NIEIR's forecasting approach in general appears to be reasonable - the Gross State Product (GSP) forecast used to develop Tariff C and Tariff D consumption forecasts are significantly below South Australian government projections and very low compared to average growth over the past decade - NIEIR's real retail gas price forecasts are reasonable - input assumptions regarding the quantitative impacts attributed to particular factors such as appliance efficiency gains and government policies in the forecasting models are generally not explained - historical weather normalised average consumption for recent years does not support an increase in the rate of reduction for residential average consumption proposed by Envestra
+- NIEIR's forecasting approach in general appears to be reasonable - key driver forecasts for C&I and Tariff D customer demand forecasts are reasonable - input assumptions regarding the quantitative impacts attributed to particular factors such as appliance efficiency gains and government policies in the residential consumption forecasting model are generally not explained - notwithstanding the discrepancies between different sources of information on average residential consumption, all sources show that average consumption has risen since 2007 and therefore recent evidence does not point to a sustained downward trend in average consumption as forecast by NIEIR.